Log-Sobolev inequalities for infinite-dimensional Gibbs measures with non-quadratic interactions: Abstract

 \section{Abstract}

-We focus on the infinite dimensional Log-Sobolev inequality for spin systems on the d-dimensional Lattice ($d\geq 1$) with interactions of higher power than quadratic.
-We show that when the one dimensional single-site measure with boundaries satisfies the Log-Sobolev inequality uniformly on the boundary conditions then the infinite dimensional Gibbs measure also satisfies the inequality if the phase dominates over the interactions.
+We focus on the log-Sobolev inequality for spin systems on the lattice with interactions of higher order than quadratic.
+We show that if the one-dimensional single-site measure with boundaries satisfies the log-Sobolev inequality uniformly in the boundary conditions then the infinite-dimensional Gibbs measure also satisfies the inequality under appropriate conditions on the phase and the interactions.